What is the Queer Peer Mentoring Program?

 What is the Time Commitment?

 Mentees should plan to spend a minimum of an hour each week with their Mentor, but are also encouraged to participate in additional events with other Mentees.
-There are also opportunities for Mentees to receive support from GSS staff, too.
+There are also opportunities for Mentees to receive support from Thrive and GSS staff, too.

 How Do I Get Involved as a Mentor?